-Whilst Britten Pears Arts trustees are ultimately responsible for safeguarding arrangements, with the support of the senior management team (SMT), we have identified specific staff to embed this policy and procedures and their roles and responsibilities are outlined in Appendix 1.
+Whilst Britten Pears Arts trustees are ultimately responsible for safeguarding arrangements, with the support of the senior leadership team (SLT), we have identified specific staff to embed this policy and procedures and their roles and responsibilities are outlined in Appendix 1.
 They include:

-- A Designated Safeguarding Manager (DSM) who takes a lead responsibility for safeguarding implementation assisted by the other heads of department and who chairs the Britten Pears Arts Safeguarding Working Group - Designated Safeguarding Officers (DSOs) to whom any safeguarding concerns or allegations should be reported to and who will make referrals out to the authorities when necessary
+- A Designated Safeguarding Manager (DSM) who takes a lead responsibility for safeguarding implementation assisted by the other heads of department and who chairs the Britten Pears Arts Safeguarding Working Group - A Deputy DSM. - Designated Safeguarding Officers (DSOs) to whom any safeguarding concerns or allegations should be reported to and who will make referrals out to the authorities when necessary